-Another symbol that represented both the spaceship and the Nummo was the sun.
 Even though they were hermaphrodites, the Nummo were identified with the sacred feminine.
+The cow and sun were symbols of the Nummo, and on the stone above from Gobekli Tepe, we see a cow with a sun between its horns.
 In the Dogon language the sun's name, nay, had the same root as "mother," na, and "cow," nă.
-The cow was another symbol of the Nummo and on the stone above from Gobekli Tepe, we see a cow with a sun between its horns.
-This is also found in Egyptian mythology where the goddess Isis was sometimes known as the "cow of heaven" and depicted on some ancient artefacts as a woman with horns (shown below) and on others, as a cow with a sun between her horns.
+This cow symbolism is also found in Egyptian mythology where the goddess Isis was sometimes known as the "cow of heaven" and depicted on some ancient artefacts as a woman with horns (shown below) and on others, as a cow with a sun between her horns.
 More detailed information on cows in ancient mythology can be found in my article on cow symbolism.
 In other instances, Isis was shown as a serpent with a crown or casque on top of her head.
 I believe that these descriptions of Isis identify her with the Nummo.
 She is shown below with her child Horus, an image that was later used by the Christians to symbolize the Madonna.
 The Nummo were the mothers of the Earth.Shannon Dorey, Day of the Fish p.28

 Sun between Isis HornsBerlin Museum, 1888 Meyers Konversationslexikon.
 Copied from http://de.wikipedia.org the public domain